nehap0610/apna-college-demo/README.md

 # apna-college-demo
-This is my first Git session
+This is my first Git repository.
+Author - Neha Pandule